 ― There are systemic laws, e.g. the Profit Law.

 ― Matias Vernengo is utterly wrong about (i) the subject matter of economics, (ii) the concept of scientific law.

-Neither Walrasians, nor Keynesians, nor Marxians, nor Austrians have any idea of the systemic laws because they wasted 200+ years with second-guessing human motives and behavior, which is a pursuit that can be left to psychologists, sociologists, philosophers, and other fake scientists.
+Neither Walrasians, Keynesians, Marxians, nor Austrians have any idea of the systemic laws because they wasted 200+ years second-guessing human motives and behavior, which is a pursuit that can be left to psychologists, sociologists, philosophers, and other fake scientists.

 Time to get all proto-scientific folks out of economics.

-An economists who does not understand profit, i.e. the pivotal concept of his subject matter, is a scientific laughing stock.
-This holds for Walras, Keynes, Marx, Hayek who failed as scientists but were accredited as useful idiots in the political Circus Maximus.
+An economist who does not understand profit, i.e. the pivotal concept of his subject matter, is a scientific laughing stock.
+This holds for Walras, Keynes, Marx, and Hayek who failed as scientists but were accredited as useful idiots in the political Circus Maximus.

-Because economists lack the true theory their economic policy guidance has NO sound scientific foundation since Adam Smith/Karl Marx.
-Both, the defense and the critique of the market economy lacks valid proof and therefore cannot be taken seriously.
+Because economists lack the true theory their economic policy guidance has had NO sound scientific foundation since Adam Smith/Karl Marx.
+Both, the defense and the critique of the market economy lack valid proof and therefore cannot be taken seriously.
 It’s merely confused political blather.

 I said: “Political economics has produced NOTHING of scientific value in the last 200+ years. ...
 This holds for Walras, Keynes, Marx, Hayek who failed as scientists but were accredited as useful idiots in the political Circus Maximus.”

 You said: “Right.
 That is how political economy works.”